motiwalam/TBL/README.md

 # TBL
 A calculator language with lists and higher order functions written in pure javascript

 TBL is a programming language.
-The fundamental data types are complex numbers, lists, functions, and strings.
+The fundamental data types are complex numbers, lists, functions, strings, and objects (a set of key-value pairs).

 Functions can take anything as an argument, including other functions.

 Lists can contain anything, including functions and other lists.

+Objects can only have strings as keys, but those keys can point to anything.

 ## Literals
 The literal types are numbers (which are complex), lists, strings, and code.